jalizadeh/ToDocial-E2E-Tests/Readme.md

 > The step method structure follows the step definition, but in `SeleniumUtils`, it always follow `(String page, String element, <other parameters>)`

+**Dos and Don'ts**
+- Try not to use `JUnit Assertions` directly in the views, instead define a method (that has full access to other low-level methods and assertions) in `SeleniumUtils`.
+Always think in *repeatability* of your solution

 ## Tools
 For all E2E test that will verify the DOM elements in the browser, Selenium is used